For most actors, delving into one character’s trauma can be dark and challenging enough, but Diane Guerrero delves into dozens.

 Providing meaningful, positive representation to those suffering complex mental health issues is important to Guerrero, who researched the role extensively.

-“I’ve seen all of these characters in me in some way or another and I try to honour that by just trying to make my choices small – not every character has to have this grandiose presence,” she said.
+“I’ve been all of these characters in me in some way or another and I try to honour that by just trying to make my choices small – not every character has to have this grandiose presence,” she said.

 “Often people who suffer from DID are misdiagnosed or not believed … something that I made sure of is to learn some of the experiences that people have.